enioozaki/project_tennis_ranking/README.md

 Other systems: Use your favorite terminal program.

-#### Fork the starter repo
-Log into your personal Github account, and fork the oauth repo so that you have a personal repo you can push to for backup.
-Later, you'll be able to use this repo for submitting your projects for review as well.

-Clone the remote to your local machine
-From the terminal, run the following command (be sure to replace <username> with your GitHub username): git clone http://github.com/<username>/OAuth2.0 oauth

-This will give you a directory named oauth that is a clone of your remote OAuth2.0 repository, complete with the source code for the flask application, a vagrantfile, and a pg_config.sh file for installing all of the necessary tools.
+#### Copy project

+Unzip the file tennis_ranking.zip to the vagrant directory

-Run the virtual machine!
+#### Run the virtual machine
-Using the terminal, change directory to oauth using the commandcd oauth, then type vagrant up to launch your virtual machine.
+Using the terminal, type `vagrant up` to launch your virtual machine.

-Running the Restaurant Menu App
+#### Running the Tennis Ranking App
-Once it is up and running, type vagrant ssh.
+Once it is up and running, type `vagrant ssh`.
 This will log your terminal into the virtual machine, and you'll get a Linux shell prompt.
 When you want to log out, type exit at the shell prompt.
 To turn the virtual machine off (without deleting anything), type vagrant halt.
 If you do this, you'll need to run vagrant up again before you can log into it.

 Now that you have Vagrant up and running type vagrant ssh to log into your VM.
-Change directory to the /vagrant directory by typing cd /vagrant.
+Change directory to the /vagrant directory by typing `cd /vagrant`.
 This will take you to the shared folder between your virtual machine and host machine.

-Type ls to ensure that you are inside the directory that contains project.py, database_setup.py, and two directories named 'templates' and 'static'
+Type ls to ensure that you are inside the directory that contains application.py and two directories named 'templates' and 'static'

-Now type python database_setup.py to initialize the database.
+Now type `python database_setup.py` to initialize the database.

-Type python lotsofmenus.py to populate the database with restaurants and menu items.
-(Optional)

-Type python project.py to run the Flask web server.
-In your browser visit http://localhost:5000 to view the restaurant menu app.
-You should be able to view, add, edit, and delete menu items and restaurants.
+Type `python application.py` to run the Flask web server.
+In your browser visit http://localhost:8000 to view the tennis ranking app.
+You should be able to view, add, edit, and delete clubs and respective associates.

-Steps to Run the App in the Vagrant VM
-Task List